aetheryx/thesis/doc/primary.typ

 = Build performance
 == Introduction
-This chapter answers the _"How is build performance affected by migrating from Persistent Disks to Hyperdisks?"_ sub-question.
+This chapter answers the _"How does migrating Uber's CDE from Persistent Disks to Hyperdisks affect the build duration of projects?"_ sub-question.
 As previously mentioned, the investigated application is Uber's cloud development environment, which was initially developed to improve the build performance of large-scale codebases compared to laptops.
 Therefore, build performance is considered one of the most relevant metrics to describe the overall performance of Uber's CDE's.
 In order to compare the build performance between Persistent Disks and Hyperdisks, we will perform an experiment measuring how long it takes to build projects across various disk configurations.

 == Defining the experiment
 As mentioned in the introduction of this paper, Uber has adopted the concept of monorepos, which are a development strategy where multiple projects are located within the same repository and form direct dependencies on each other.
 More specifically, Uber maintains a total of five monorepos supported by Uber's CDE, each of which holds projects in specific programming languages.
 The five supported monorepos are the Golang monorepo, the Java monorepo, the Web monorepo, the Python monorepo and the Android monorepo.
 When a CDE is created, it is preconfigured for one specific monorepo.
 Therefore, the goal of the experiment is to compare build performance between Persistent Disks and Hyperdisks, for all of the supported monorepos.